-Our Facilitators
+Our facilities

-IMG_0243 (1)Casey Fenwick has a degree in Social Welfare with a focus on mental health and disability.
-She has worked as an in-home carer and more recently Casey has been working with children and horses.
-Casey has always been drawn to working with children and is inspired by the natural connection children make to horses, and how they grow in confidence and self awareness.
-She has attended the facilitator training with Centre for Equine Experiential Learning and has been working with us since mid 2022.
+Casey Fenwick has a degree in Social Welfare with a focus on mental health and disability.
+She has worked as an in-home carer and more recently Casey has been offering equine therapy for young people – young adults.
+Casey has always been drawn to working with young people and is inspired by the natural connection young people make to horses, and how they grow in confidence and self awareness.
+Being a mother has given her insight to the challenges of motherhood, and works with new mothers to find balance in their role as mother while reconnecting to who they are.
+Casey has attended the facilitator training with Centre for Equine Experiential Learning and has been working with us since mid 2022.

-image000000 (2)Candice Chan-Barritt is a mother of four and an experienced community Occupational Therapist.
+Candice Chan-Barritt is a mother of four and an experienced community Occupational Therapist.
 She is committed to supporting individuals and families in navigating life’s complexities.
 Her personal journey has been shaped by profound experiences, including the passing of her father and son, and a recent diagnosis of ADHD and dyslexia.
 These events have enabled her to have a deep understanding of grief, resilience, and healing, which she brings into her practice with empathy and professionalism.

 As an AHPRA-certified Occupational Therapist, Candice brings a wealth of experience and a client-centred approach to her work.
 She holds a Certificate IV in Disability and is a certified Equine Experiential Learning Facilitator, having completed specialised training at the Centre for Equine Experiential Learning.